Karen Bartsch Estes, Department Chair

 Psychology courses taken 15 or more years ago will not be used to satisfy degree requirements.

 A minor in psychology requires 18 semester hours in psychology.
-These must include PSYC 1000 or equivalent and 9 hours at the 3000- level or above, with a grade of C or better.
+These must include PSYC 1000 or equivalent and 9 hours at the 3000- level or above.
+A grade of C or better is required in all minor courses.

-A&S students seeking a minor in A&S must have 12 hours exclusive to the minor and not used in the major.
+Students seeking a minor must have 12 hours exclusive to the minor and not used in the major.

 The Department of Psychology offers the doctor of philosophy in psychology with programs in clinical (APA accredited) psychology, social psychology, cognition/cognitive development, and psychology and law.